 Generating units that achieve commercial operation after September 1, 2018, must submit the required generator modeling data within one hundred and twenty (120) calendar days of achieving its commercial operation date, or from the date of request made by the CAISO, whichever is later.
 For generators that are required to submit test reports for (i) real and reactive power capability requirements, and (ii) dynamic data requirements, the submission deadline will be twelve (12) months from the commercial operation date or from the date of request made by the CAISO, whichever is later.
 The CAISO intends to send data request letters to the participating generator after the commercial operation date of the generating unit, providing instructions for completing data requirements and submitting data to the CAISO and applicable PTO.
 The participating generator shall follow section 10.4.1 of this BPM for submitting data to the CAISO and applicable PTO.

-After a participating generator submits the required data, the CAISO and applicable PTO shall review and validate the submission for compliance in accordance with sections 10.4.2, 10.4.3 and 10.4.4 of this BPM.
+After a participating generator submits the required data, the CAISO and applicable PTO shall review and validate the submission for compliance in accordance with sections 10.4.2, 10.4.3, and 10.4.4 of this BPM.
 Generating units connected to non-CAISO Controlled Grid (distribution grid of a PTO)

 Generating units that achieve commercial operation after September 1, 2018, must submit the required generator modeling data within one hundred and twenty (120) calendar days of the request, as required in the data request letter provided by the CAISO.
 For generators that are required to submit test reports for (i) real and reactive power capability requirements, and (ii) dynamic data requirements, the submission deadline will be twelve (12) months from the commercial operation date or from the date of request made by the CAISO, whichever is later.
 The CAISO intends to send data request letters to the participating generator providing instructions for completing data requirements and submitting data to the CAISO and applicable PTO.
 The participating generator shall follow section 10.4.1 of this BPM for submitting data to the CAISO and applicable PTO.